 Unless …. power and money are the only consolation for a glass ego?
 Is that the alternative to suicidal thoughts?
 Dominance?
 Control?
 The manic thrill of pillage?

-A friend once told me his old school colleagues who had since retied to Wanaka after lives as Corporate lawyers and accountants had “empty eyes”.
+A friend once told me his old school colleagues who had since retired to Wanaka after lives as Corporate lawyers and accountants had “empty eyes”.